textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 * **Themes panel = database theme**.
 When a theme is in the themes table of the Themes panel, it is in the database and thus can be referred to as a ‘database theme’.
 * **<i>themes</i> directory = disk theme**.
 When the theme package is sitting in the <i>themes</i> directory, it is on the web server’s disk and thus referred to as a ‘disk theme’, ‘disk-based’ theme, or what have you.

-When a theme is in both locations, as may often be the case in your workflows, remember to distinguish a given theme between the two locations, which is also useful when seeking help.
+When a theme is in both locations, as may often be the case in your workflows, remember to distinguish a given theme between the two locations, because the outbound and inbound shuffling of themes involves making choices about how to treat database and disk themes in the process.
+And, of course, knowing the difference can be useful when seeking help.

 It all centres around the <i>themes</i> directory located in your software’s root installation location, which is best thought of as a checkpoint for incoming (imported) and outgoing (exported) themes: